 Whatever method you use, you need to do three things: sell a customer experience that your clients will gladly refer to their networks, build a referral program that’s easy to join and execute, and offer competitive referral incentives that are paid out on time.
 Tick all three boxes, and you’ll find that a B2B referral program is one of the most powerful tools you’ll ever have at your disposal.

 While most email marketing campaigns target end-users, B2B SaaS email campaigns target people at different stages of the marketing funnel.
 This means you’ll need to craft different types of email content for multiple recipients within the same potential client.
 It also means that one buyer persona isn’t enough when you design email marketing campaigns.
-Instead, you’ll also need to consider the following types of recipients at different points in the sales process:
+You’ll need a persona for the product users.

 You can set up your marketing automation tool to send the appropriate types of content to different people in your email list.